Jim Daly (actor): Biography

 He introduced Drama as a subject to St Michael's College, Henley Beach.
 He acted with the Adelaide Repertory Company, La Mama, and The Stage Company in Adelaide, returning to acting in 1984, leaving teaching. becoming 'professional' again.
 His theatre company, MOP, consisting of St Michael's old scholars was active from 1979 to 1983.
 The company alternated pub shows at The Black Lion hotel in Hindmarsh and major productions.
 He has lived in Melbourne since 1986 and has been represented by BgmAgency for many years.
-A full CV can be seen in the link below (References).
-He has a long list of credits across theatre, film, television, voice-over, commercials and book narration work.
-His narrations include "Wednesdays with Bob", a series of interviews with Bob Hawke.
-Daly combined with actress Marta Kaczmarek ("Shine") in an entertaining, long-running commercial for i-Select (an online broker including medical insurance) in which as an elderly husband he is surprised to learn that his equally elderly wife is pregnant.
-"Better call i-Select!" she says.
-He is also well known for his appearance as the track engineer Mr Wilson in the "100 Metres Track" episode of "The Games" (for the Sydney Olympics 2000) with the famous actor and satirist, the deeply-respected late John Clark.